Mindfulness for Panic Attacks

 6. Repeat: Complete four cycles.

-Why It Works: The long exhale signals your body to relax, activating the “rest and digest” system.
+Why It Works: The long exhale can signal your body to relax by emphasizing the “rest and digest” response.

 2. 5-4-3-2-1 Grounding Method